aaagab/nargs/developer.md

 > prog.py __WorkSpace__
 ```
 - **theme**: This option accepts a style dictionary to style both help, usage in the terminal and help when exported to html (see also [Nargs get_default_theme](#nargs-get_default_theme), [Nargs get_documentation](#nargs-get_documentation)).
-- **usage_on_root**: This option sets Nargs `usage_on_root` mode to True or False and it determines if usage is printed when only root argument is provided. `usage_on_root` is set to True by default.
-This mode is only effective when both using `Nargs().get_args()` and when arguments definition has been provided or when root argument `_enabled` property is set to True.
-The reason for providing `usage_on_root` parameter is that arguments on node level 2 are generally optional but they are the ones calling program's function and not the root argument.
-Thus without `usage_on_root` parameter, end-user would type the root argument at the command-line without nothing happening.
-Now with Nargs parameter `usage_on_root` end-user can see the program's usage by default when typing only the root argument.
-This behavior may not be wanted for all scenarios and developer can disable it by setting `usage_on_root` to False.

 ### Nargs get_documentation
 `Nargs().get_documentation()` allows to get the documentation in multiple formats. `get_documentation()` returns formatted help as a string, excepts for `cmd_usage`, and `cmd_help`. `output` parameter sets the output format and it can have one of the following values: